Reading at Overseal

 Reading Reward Schemes.

 In EYFS children are awarded certificates for reading at home.
-Other classes follow the Reading Race Award system which is clearly displayed in all classes
+Other classes follow the Reading Race Award system which is clearly displayed in all classe

 All classes from Year 1 upwards will also have group reading texts.
 These are selected based on the needs and ability of the group.
 In Key Stage 1 they are often shorter texts which may be read in one session.
 By Key Stage 2, the texts will be read over a longer period of time.
 We use guided reading sessions to ask children targeted questions which enable us to make regular assessments of their reading progress.